27 Aug Hitting the Targets: Sales Beacon’s Remote Project Management

 If you don’t understand your stakeholders, you can deliver what you think is a success, only to miss the things important to them.

-When beginning any project management assignment, there are three things all traditional project managers want to know:
+When beginning any virtual team project assignment, there are basic things every traditional project managers want to know:

 - The scope of the project – What is the goal?